Limited Submissions Guidelines

 If you have any questions, or if you need any help regarding this program, please do not hesitate to contact the ORC Limited Submission Coordinator.

 Office of Research & Commercialization Contacts:

 Associate VP for Research and Scholarship/Director of Research Development:

 Debra Reinhart – Debra.Reinhart@ucf.edu, 407-823-2315

-Step 1: Limited submission announcements published by the sponsoring agency will be distributed by ORC in a weekly email, as well as uploaded on the limited submission website.
+Step 1: Limited submission announcements published by the sponsoring agency will be distributed by ORC in a weekly email, as well as uploaded on the Limited Submissions website.

 Step 2: PIs interested in submitting a white paper will provide a list of suggested reviewers and possible internal and external collaborators, approximately two days before the ORC internal deadline.
 This will enable ORC to form an unbiased team of reviewers with experience in the white paper research areas.
 This will also enable ORC to determine if teams could collaborate to submit a stronger, joint proposal.

-Step 3: ORC will review all white paper and draft budget submissions received by the ORC internal deadline to make sure that all ORC internal guidelines such as budget requirements, match requirements, and maximum page limits have been met.
+Step 3: PIs will submit a white paper to the announcement at the Limited Submissions Portal.
+ORC will review all white paper and draft budget submissions received by the ORC internal deadline to make sure that all ORC internal guidelines such as budget requirements, match requirements, and maximum page limits have been met.
 Any white papers received after the internal deadline will not be accepted.